Virtual data room examples: what they look like and how to pick one

 Which VDR has the best analytics?

-For fundraising-focused analytics, Ellty provides page-level view data, time-spent-per-section, viewer identity, real-time notifications when someone enters the room, and per-link tracking so you know which investor is actually engaging and which isn't.
+For analytics, Ellty provides page-level view data, time-spent-per-section, viewer identity, real-time notifications when someone enters the room, and per-link tracking so you know which viewer is actually engaging and which isn't.
 For enterprise M&A analytics - bidder scoring, deal-level dashboards, multi-party engagement tracking - Ansarada's AI-powered analytics and Datasite's automated dashboards are more sophisticated.
 The right choice depends on what you're using analytics for.
-If you want to know which slides an investor is spending time on during a fundraise, Ellty page-level analytics cover it well.
+If you want to know which slides a visitor is spending time on, Ellty page-level analytics cover it well.

 Do I need a virtual data room for a seed round?

-Not necessarily - but you probably need something better than a Google Drive link.
+Not necessarily, but you probably need something better than a Google Drive link.
 For very early conversations before formal due diligence starts, trackable pitch deck sharing with analytics is usually enough.
 You want to know if investors are actually reading your deck, which pages they're spending time on, and whether they're coming back.
 Ellty free plan covers this.
-Once an investor asks for a deeper look - financials, legal, cap table - you're in due diligence territory and a proper data room with NDA gating and permissions makes sense.
+Once an investor asks for a deeper look at financials, legal, cap table, you're in due diligence territory and a proper data room with NDA gating and permissions makes sense.

 What security features should a virtual data room have?